MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/mrtk3-aquarium.md

 - Preview scenes without the need to compile and deploy the project
 - Simulate input directly into the Unity editor with MRTK In-Editor Input Simulation
 - Move and manipulate the objects in the aquarium
-- Add a bounding box around aquarium objects and maniuplate the object using handles
+- Add a bounding box around aquarium objects and manipulate the object using handles
-- Create a canvas button to toggle an object's visibility
+- Create a Canvas button to toggle an object's visibility
-- Create a canvas button bar configured to spawn objects into the aquarium
+- Create a Canvas button bar configured to spawn objects into the aquarium

 ## Prerequisites